deepmedic/deepmedic/documentation/README.md

 - sessionName: The name of the session.
 Used to save the trained models, logs and results.
 - folderForOutput: The main output folder.
 - cnnModelFilePath: path to a saved CNN model (in case one wants to resume training.
 Disregarded if -load is used.).
+- tensorboard_log: Specifies (True/False) whether to log metrics for visualisation (See Section 3.2) via Tensorboard (takes space on disk).

 *Input for Training:*